x2Ident/x2Ident/README.md

 * open /install/index.php in your browser and follow the instructions

 ### Proxy Server (mitmproxy)
-* cd mitmproxy
+* `cd mitmproxy`
-* run ./dev.sh
+* run `./dev.sh`
-* activate virtualenv by ". venv/bin/activate" and install mysqldb for python
+* activate virtualenv by `. venv/bin/activate` and install mysqldb for python
 * deactivate virtualenv

 ### Google Authenticator
 * Download the Google Authenticator App (or an compatible) on your smartphone

 ### Start the proxy server
-* start the proxy server by ./proxy.sh
+* start the proxy server by `./proxy.sh*
-* wait until message "proxy started"
+* wait until message `proxy started`
-* we recommend you to use "screen" for running the proxy
+* we recommend you to use `screen` for running the proxy

 ### Security
-* we recommend you to make the proxy/* files and the mitmproxy/* files not accesable from the web
+* we recommend you to make the `proxy/*` files and the `mitmproxy/*` files not accesable from the web

-we are working on an install script ;-)
+we are working on an easier way to install x2Ident ;)

 ## Tutorial
-* First you must add your passwords to the admin zone. (we recommend you to set url)
+* First you must add your passwords to the admin zone. (we recommend you to set url, see #38)
 * Scan the QR code with the Google Authenticator App
 * Setup your browser to use the proxy
-* Go to "mitm.it" in your browser and install the certificate (if you want to know why, check the mitmproxy repository)
+* Go to `mitm.it` in your browser and install the certificate (if you want to know why, check the mitmproxy repository)
 * Login into the keygen zone with your Google Authenticator App
 * Generate one time key
 * set global if you want to use the one time key an another url as displayed (another subdomain e.g. www.example.com instead of example.com means also a different url; x2Ident checks, wether the url begins with the pattern, but ignores the protocol); that is due to security reasons.
 See issue #17